hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 ### FindMarkers methods

 You'll recall that when we looked at the extra explanations for the `FindMarkers()` function, there was a parameter called `test.use`.
 By default, the method for calculating DGEs will be a wilcox test, which is what we ran above.
-There a multitude of different algorithms that can be used to, which are documented on the FindMarkers [documentation page](https://www.rdocumentation.org/packages/Seurat/versions/5.0.3/topics/FindMarkers).
-For this workshop we want to highly a few of these methods:
+There a multitude of different algorithms that can be used to call DGEs, which are documented on the FindMarkers [documentation page](https://www.rdocumentation.org/packages/Seurat/versions/5.0.3/topics/FindMarkers).
+For this workshop we want to highlight a few of these methods:

 * `wilcox` : Identifies differentially expressed genes between two groups of cells using a Wilcoxon Rank Sum test (default)
 * `MAST` : Identifies differentially expressed genes between two groups of cells using a hurdle model tailored to scRNA-seq data.
 Utilizes the MAST package to run the DE testing.

 > **NOTE:** Instead of using the FindMarkers implementation, we recommend directly using the [MAST](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5) algorithm from the package itself for the best results.

-* `DESeq2` : Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution (Love et al, Genome Biology, 2014).This test does not support pre-filtering of genes based on average difference (or percent detection rate) between cell groups.
+* `DESeq2` : Identifies differentially expressed genes between two groups of cells based on a model using DESeq2 which uses a negative binomial distribution (Love et al, Genome Biology, 2014).
+This test does not support pre-filtering of genes based on average difference (or percent detection rate) between cell groups.
 However, genes may be pre-filtered based on their minimum detection rate (min.pct) across both cell groups.

 Here we will make use of the DESeq2 implementation in `FindMarkers()` and save the results to later compare the results against pseudobulk `DESeq2` results: